 When you use gas, the byproducts of that fuel vaporizes and it eventually condenses on the surfaces near the cooktop.
 When you cook with electricity, you eliminate those byproducts.

-Best Cookware for Induction
+Best cookware for induction

 You might be wondering why you need induction cookware.
 Induction cookware is designed to be induction-capable.
 This means that the pots and pans have a magnetic bottom.

-If you want to know if your current pots and pans are induction-compatible, you can test them by putting a magnet on the underside.
+You can test them by putting a magnet on the underside.
 If the magnet sticks, then you’re good to go.

 Induction cookware should have flat, smooth bottoms because the pan needs to align completely with the cooktop, otherwise it won’t heat up properly.
-A rough bottomed pan will cause the surface of your cooktop to become scratched, which can be costly to fix.
+A rough-bottomed pan will cause the surface of your cooktop to become scratched, which can be costly to fix.

 So, what kind of materials should your induction cookware be made from?
 You have these choices: